Logos and uniforms of the New York Mets: 2021–present: Back in black, sleeve ads, and "City Connect"

 For 2025 the Mets redesigned their road gray uniforms to remove the blue piping used since 1995 (and from 1962-77) and add thin blue-orange-blue triple stripes on the collar, sleeve cuffs, and pants seams, similar to those used from 1978-81 and in 1993.
 The team also introduced a new road alternate jersey, a blue pullover with orange stripes around the collar and sleeve cuffs, with the lettering and numerals in blue outlined in orange.
 The front of the jersey revived the cursive "New York" script used by the club on its 1987 road uniforms, with the player's number below "York" on the left side.
 With the addition of this new road alternate, the blue home alternates were discontinued in order to comply with MLB's "4 + 1" rule (four uniforms plus "City Connect").
 The Mets wore these jerseys in a home game against the Atlanta Braves on June 26, the first time in club history that a road jersey was worn at home and only the second time the Mets wore "New York" on the front of their jerseys in a home game, after the special 9/11 anniversary jerseys worn in 2021.

 Some of the changes made to the uniforms in 2024 by the new template were reverted in 2025, including the numeral and name-lettering specifications.
 Also in 2025, the Mets added a memorial patch for former player Ed Kranepool, who died on September 8, 2024.
 The patch was a black square with rounded corners outlined in white, with Kranepool's number 7 in white in the center, and appeared on the sleeve above the primary logo patch.
 In addition, the Mets began wearing purple undersleeves with their "City Connect" uniforms.

+For the 2026 season the Mets have added a memorial patch for former manager Davey Johnson, who died on September 5, 2025.
+The patch consists of a black rectangular strip with a white border and the name "DAVEY" in white block lettering, and is placed above the primary logo patch on the jersey sleeve.
+The "NEW YORK" lettering on the road gray jerseys, reduced in size for 2024, has reverted to its previous specification.
+Also in 2026, the Mets have worn their blue road alternate jerseys at home on several occasions, with the white pinstriped pants.

 Tyler Naquin wearing the Mets' 2022-2023 black alternate home uniform, which deleted the blue placket and sleeve piping used in 2021 and from 1998-2012.